 Pre-soaking clothes in hot water is actually what may make them appear whiter.
 The hot water helps to lift embedded grime and body soil from the fibers that makes whites appear dingy.
 Once they are loosened, they are much easier to wash away in a normal laundry cycle.Continue to 3 of 8 below.

 Laundry Myth: Use Salt to Keep Colors From Running

 Add 1 cup of salt to wash water to prevent colors from bleeding.

 There is a bit of science to this hack.
-Salts in various compounds is frequently used as a mordant to set dyes during the initial dyeing process.
+Salts in various compounds are frequently used as a mordant to set dyes during the initial dyeing process.
 If you create your own organic dyes you'll find salt mentioned in many of the directions.

-However, once a garment reaches your closet it is too late to "set the dye".
+However, once a garment reaches your closet it is too late to "set the dye."
 The dye must be set early and correctly at the proper stage of textile development to prevent color bleeding.Continue to 4 of 8 below.

 04 of 08

 Laundry Myth: Use Coffee to Keep Dark Clothes Dark